DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 If your eligibility checks are successful you'll get the second instalment of the IRP at the start of your second year of employment.

-You must also have a [UK National Insurance number](https://www.gov.uk/apply-national-insurance-number).
-You can apply for this once you arrive in England, as long as your visa gives you the right to work and you have a confirmed job.

 You’ll be paid the first and second instalments of the IRP after your eligibility checks are completed.
 We cannot guarantee an exact payment date.